LDP for Inhomogeneous U-Statistics: Introduction

 \subsection{Main results}

 To establish the large deviation of $U_n({\bf X})/V_n({\bf X})$, we will assume throughout that the sequence of matrices $\{Q_n\}_{n\ge 1}$ converge in the weak cut distance.
 Cut distance/cut metric has been introduced in the combinatorics literature to study limits of graphs and matrices, see~\cite{FriezeKannan1999}, and have received significant attention in the recent literature (\cite{bc_lpi,borgs2018p,borgsdense1,borgsdense2}).
-For more details on cut metric and its manifold applications, we refer the interested reader to \cite{Lovasz2012}.
 Below we formally introduce the notion of strong and weak cut distances used in this paper.

 \begin{defn} Suppose $\mathcal{W}$ is the space of all symmetric real-valued functions in $L^1([0,1]^2)$, symmetric in the arguments.
 Given two functions $W_1,W_2\in \mathcal{W}$, define the strong cut distance between $W_1, W_2$ by setting